M1R4G376/New_bestway_spa/README.md

 ### Additional:
 - `registration_id` and `client_id` can be found in `/api/enduser/visitor`
 - `device_id` and `product_id` may be in `/api/enduser/home/room/devices`
+- `Registration ID` may be empty or null - in such case type "null" here.
 ---

 ## Cleanup